 In 2015, German publishing company and owner of Bild, Die Welt, and Fakt, Axel Springer acquired Business Insider for $442 million, which brought their share to approximately 97 percent.
 Bezos Expeditions, the personal investment company of Jeff Bezos, will hold further shares according to details of the purchase.
 The website is funded through online advertising.

 Analysis / Bias

-In review, Insider is a Lifestyle spinoff of Business Insider that focuses more on entertainment, politics and technology.
+In review, Insider is a Lifestyle spinoff of Business Insider that focuses more on entertainment, politics, and technology.
 Stories are usually relatively short with bulleted summaries on top of the article.
 Most reporting is original with headlines that are moderately sensational such as this: Trump stopped Fauci from answering a question about the anti-malaria drug Trump is hyping despite it being unproven against the coronavirus.
-This story, like most is properly sourced to such outlets as Business Insider and Axios.
-Insider also republishes articles from the Associated Press, Reuters and The Independent.
+This story, like most, is properly sourced to such outlets as Business Insider and Axios.
+The insider also republishes articles from the Associated Press, Reuters, and The Independent.

 Failed Fact Checks